ckenaston/ckenaston.github.io/pages/cv.md

 “‘Freedom of the Air’: NBC and its Protestant-Catholic-Jewish Committee, 1926-1939,” Graduate Student Conference on Democracy and Religion, Charlottesville, April 12, 2019.

 ## INVITED TALKS

+Lecturer, “Methodist History and the Struggle for Racial Justice,” Wesley Foundation at the College of William and Mary, Williamsburg, Virginia, February 16, 2025.

 Panelist, "[Archival Research with Past PHS Fellows](https://www.history.pcusa.org/blog/2022/11/past-phs-live-archival-research-past-phs-fellows)," Presybterian Historical Society, webinar, November 14, 2022.